The Rockford Police Department is not currently accepting applications.

 Click HERE for Entry level Law Enforcement Study Guide

-If you are looking for a career with one of the largest Departments in the area, please review the information presented here and/or contact our recruiters at 815-987-5838.
+If you are looking for a career with one of the largest police agencies in the State of Illinois, please review the information presented here and/or contact our recruiter at 779-500-6628 .
 From the initial date of application, through the entire recruiting process, our recruiters will be available for questions or advice.

 There are certain standards that an applicant must meet in order to become a Rockford police officer and these are summarized in this section.
 All qualifications are set within the Rules and Regulations of the Board of Fire and Police Commissioners, City of Rockford Ordinances and all applicable statutes.

-A valid Illinois Driver’s License is required at the time of appointment to the Department.
+A valid Driver’s License is required at the time of appointment to the Department.

 A High School Diploma (or its equivalent) is required.